hackforla/website/CONTRIBUTING.md

 ### **2.1 Hack for LA Contributor expectations**

-In order to join [another project within Hack for LA](https://www.hackforla.org/projects/) or work on a `Size: Small`/`Size: Medium`/`Size: Large` label issue within this repo, you need to complete the following:
+In order to join [another project within Hack for LA](https://www.hackforla.org/projects/) or work on a `Complexity: Small`/`Complexity: Medium`/`Complexity: Large` label issue within this repo, you need to complete the following:

 1. `good first issue`
    * Self-assign an issue with the `good first issue` label.
    * Complete steps in [**2.7 Working on an issue**](#27-working-on-an-issue) to create a solution for the issue
    * Complete steps in [**3.1 How to make a pull request**](#31-how-to-make-a-pull-request) to get your solution reviewed by the `website-merge` team.
    * Once your pull request is merged, you can work on your next issue.
-2. `size: Good second issue`
+2. `Complexity: Good second issue`
-  *  Self-assign an issue with the `Size: Good second issue` label.
+  *  Self-assign an issue with the `Complexity: Good second issue` label.
   * Complete steps in [**2.7 Working on an issue**](#27-working-on-an-issue) to create a solution for the issue
   * Complete steps in [**3.1 How to make a pull request**](#31-how-to-make-a-pull-request) to get your solution reviewed by the `website-merge` team
   * Once your pull request is merged, you can work on your next issue.